B-PERTILLE/SRIM-simulation-automatized-for-Mac-users-under-development-/README.md

 To execute the code:
 Run all cells ("__Run all__" button or __shift + enter__ to run individual cells)

-__ATTENTION:__ if you need to edit anything in the auxilary functions files ( _aux_functions.py , simulation_lib.py_ ), you should save the edits and reload the libraries by running a cell with the following script on top:
+__ATTENTION:__ if you need to edit anything in the functions files ( _aux_functions.py , simulation_lib.py_ ), you should save the edits and reload the libraries by running a cell with the following script on top:

       reload(simulation_lib); from simulation_lib import *
       reload(aux_functions); from aux_functions import *